 • Students in Psychiatry, Psychology, and Social Work

-• Representatives from Non-Governmental Organizations (NGOs) in Addiction and Mental Health
+• Representatives from NGOs focused on Addiction and Mental Health

 • Healthcare Providers